-Mean Girls Creator Tina Fey to Be Honored at New York Stage and Film Gala
+Tina Fey Honored at New York Stage and Film Gala

-New York Stage and Film has announced that its Winter Gala will honor Tina Fey and founder & C.E.O. of Audible, Inc., Don Katz.
-The Winter Gala, a fundraising event to support New York Stage and Film's year-round theater and film development initiatives, will be held on Tuesday, December 5, at Pier 60 at Chelsea Piers.
-The evening includes cocktails, an auction, dinner, and entertainment from special guests in honor of Tina Fey and Don Katz.
+New York Stage and Film's Winter Gala honored Tina Fey and Audible, Inc.'s founder and C.E.O., Don Katz, on December 5 at Pier 60 at Chelsea Piers.
+The Winter Gala, a fundraising event to support New York Stage and Film's year-round theater and film development initiatives, included cocktails, an auction, dinner, and entertainment from special guests in honor of Tina Fey and Don Katz.

 Fey is best known for her role as Liz Lemon on her Emmy Award-winning comedy series 30 Rock.
 Before creating 30 Rock, Fey spent nine seasons as a writer and cast member on Saturday Night Live.
-She will debut the musical stage adaptation of her hit film Mean Girls at the National Theatre in Washington, D.C., this fall in advance of a Broadway production beginning performances at the August Wilson Theatre on March 12, 2018.
+The musical stage adaptation of her hit film Mean Girls will make its Broadway premiere at the August Wilson Theatre beginning March 12, 2018.

 Katz is founder and C.E.O. of Audible, Inc., the leading provider of premium digital spoken audio information and entertainment.
 Founded in 1995 and headquartered in Newark, N.J., since 2007, Audible serves millions of listeners and offers over 375,000 downloadable audiobooks, audio editions of periodicals, and other programs.

 New York Stage and Film is a nonprofit company dedicated to both emerging and established artists in the development and production of theater and film.
 Since 1985, New York Stage and Film has been a vital incubator for artists and their work, a catalyst for stories that start with them and continue across the country and around the world.